jnozzi/cocoadev.com/SiteContent/General/ThisTimeForSure.markdown

 ----

-Where are you going? ''Crazy!
-Want to come?''
+Where are you going? *Crazy!
+Want to come?*